"Don't do that."

 Finally she spoke, " I think you are making a joke at the expense of a poor night nurse who also happens to be a single mom."

 This time the laughter burst out of him only held in check by his sore lungs.
-It ended in several wrenching coughs. when he stopped coughing, he spoke in a low voice, "It is not a joke.
+It ended in several wrenching coughs.
+When he stopped coughing, he spoke in a low raspy voice, "It is not a joke.
 I joke about many other things, but I never joke about a subject so serious as a beauty.
 It has been my mission in life to find and capture it on film.
 I'm being serious, Bella."

 "You want me to stop being pretty?"